 Read some excerpts about Gregory’s recent trip to Ndibai, Kenya!
-We love hearing trip participants’ stories… send us yours at email@example.com.
+We love hearing trip participants’ stories… send us yours on our Submit Your Story page.

 The trip was more about the relationships than building the well or pouring concrete floors in a school house.
 I don’t have family so it’s more imperative for me to cultivate real and lasting relationships that can mimic family.
 When I met Vince on my trip last year I chose to sponsor him for the next few years.
 Although I was not sure I could provide for him as I have found it difficult to support myself financially.
 How crazy am I to sponsor a child when I worry how I’m going to pay rent or put food on my own table?

 At times I have had to rely on friends to help me, but let me tell you, God has provided every month so I could pay for Vince to have a slightly better life.
 In Kenya education is everything.
 It helps people out of poverty.
 By helping with even a small donation, I can offer Vince something special.

 Vince’s family is probably one of the richer families in the community.
 I asked if there was a lot of envy with people who had less than them.
 I was told “we all have the same, if one is rich the whole community is richer”.
 This is TRUELY the meaning of community.
 When I explained our system to them, they could not believe someone would gate off and hoard their riches.
 It’s just not who they are.
 I’m not sure these Kenyans understand how much they pour into us on these trip.

 There is something special about this community.
 Last June we had a team of 14 people five of them turned around and went back in November, the rest of us all went back on this trip.
 That means EVERYONE from our first trip has been there twice.
 And three of them have been there three times in one year.
 Simply Amazing.
 This trip we had 35 people, 16 of whom had been before.
 It speaks volumes to how Ndibai changes lives of its visitors.